-1. The control system configuration for the Chlorination Building provides chlorinated water to the Waterline.
-When the tank level falls below a low-level set point, the altitude valve at the Coyote Canyon tank site opens.
+1. The control system configuration for the Chlorination Building provides chlorinated water to the adjacent water reservoir tank(s).
+The local PLC monitors the tank levels via the pressure transducer, and when the tank level falls below a low-level set point, activates the valve controller with a single digital output which allows the flow control valve to open.
 The resulting water flow is measured by the flow meter, which sends a flow rate signal to the valve controller.
 When the valve controller detects flow above a user-adjustable minimum flow rate, the valve controller sends an enable signal to the chlorine booster pump.
 The valve controller also re-transmits the flow rate signal to the PLC (to post to SCADA).
 The local controls automatically provide treated water to the tank.
-When the tank level reaches a high level set point, the altitude valve at the tank closes.
+When the tank level reaches a high level set point, the PLC deactivates the valve controller enable output, causing the flow control valve to close.
 The consequent cessation of flow is detected by the valve controller via the flow meter, which deactivates the chlorine booster pump.
-The local PLC monitors the tank levels via SCADA.

-2. The control system can be enabled manually at the Chlorination Building.
+2. The control system can be enabled manually (i.e. overriding the tank level sensor) at the Chlorination Building.